跳转至主目录

 • A separated sheep will always attempt to return to the mob.

-• Breeds are different - Merinos prefer to flock as a single group, Southdowns form a few subgroups and Dorset sheep always form subgroups.
+• Breeds behave differently - Merinos prefer to flock as a single group, Southdowns form a few subgroups and Dorset sheep always form subgroups.

 • In a flock situation there is little dominance but in competitive feeding situations hierarchies occur.